Archibald McNicol: Newspaper career

 McNicol joined the Otago Daily Times in Dunedin as a mining reporter, before moving to The Daily Telegraph in Napier, where he rose to become chief reporter.
 When the Dannevirke Evening News was established in 1909, he became that newspaper's sub-editor, but shortly thereafter he was appointed managing editor.
 McNicol served as a council member of the New Zealand branch of the Empire Press Union, and as a director of the United Press Association.
 He was a member of the New Zealand delegation to the 1930 Imperial Press Conference held in London.

 Political career

 He was elected to the Pahiatua electorate in the 1919 general election, but was defeated in 1922.

 Other activities

 McNicol served as a member of the board of governors of Dannevirke High School, and chaired the local Repatriation Committee following World War I. He also served as president of the Dannevirke Rugby Sub-Union, the Dannevirke Chamber of Commerce, and local Rotary club.

+Death

 McNicol died at his home in Dannevirke on 31 August 1933, and was buried at Mangatera Cemetery.
 His wife died in 1972.